adamhathcock/adamhathcock.github.io/_posts/2016-11-22-net-core-1-1-building-with-docker-and-cake.markdown

 layout: post
 tags: [dotnetcore, cake, docker]
 ---
-# .NET Core 1.1 building with Docker and Cake

 I'm going to attempt to catalog how I'm using Docker to test and build containers that are for deployment into Amazon ECS.

 ## Build Process